The GSE/GSM Ratings

 The Navy Gas Turbine Systems Technician rating was established in 1978.

-Gas Turbine Systems Technician - Electrical (GSE)
+Gas Turbine Systems Technician - Electrical job description (EMC B121)

 Gas Turbine Systems Technicians (Electrical) operate, repair and perform organizational and intermediate maintenance on electrical components of gas turbine engines, main propulsion machinery, auxiliary equipment, propulsion control systems, and assigned electrical and electronic circuitry up to the printed circuit and alarm warning circuitry.
 They operate electric plant main and propulsion control equipment, and they locate circuit failures and replace parts.